romanschmied/impermanence/README.md

 Assume that we have defined an impermanent variable x.
 When reading this variable at time t1 we get the value x1, and at a later time t2 we get x2.
 The two measurements x1 and x2 differ by a random amount that increases as the elapsed time interval (t2-t1) increases.

-More precisely, every impermanent variable's content simulates a Wiener process.
+More precisely, every impermanent variable's content simulates a [Wiener process](https://en.wikipedia.org/wiki/Wiener_process).
 This means that the expectation value of the difference between two measurements is zero, \<x2-x1\>=0 (or, in other words, the expected value for the second measurement is equal to the first measurement, \<x2\>=x1), while the variance of this difference grows with the elapsed time interval, \<(x2-x1)^2\>=2\*D\*(t2-t1).
 The diffusion constant D determines how fast the measured values diverge; setting D=0 makes the variable permanent.

 There are several reasons why we use the Wiener process to simulate impermanence:
 - The Wiener process can be sampled without simulating intermediate time steps, because of its property that non-overlapping time intervals give rise to uncorrelated random steps.
 Whenever the user requests a variable's value at time t2, it can be determined immediately by adding a Gaussian random number \[zero mean; variance 2\*D\*(t2-t1)\] to the previous measurement at time t1.
-- The Wiener process is a martingale.
+- The Wiener process is a [martingale](https://en.wikipedia.org/wiki/Martingale_(probability_theory)).
 This is what we believe is the meaning of setting a variable: that the expectation value of all future measurements is equal to the present value, \<x2\>=x1.
 - Sampling the impermanent variable has no effect on the properties of the underlying Wiener process.
 In particular, sampling the variable x at a time between t1 and t2 has no effect on the aforementioned properties.
 - The Wiener process has a noise power spectrum proportional to 1/f^2.
 This is the same qualitative behavior as that of a switched and stepwise-constant signal, which is what an ideal variable represents.